The Value of Education: Is College Worth It?

 Looking Ahead: Trends Affecting the Value of College

-Whether or not this trend continues, and just how helpful the reform bill will be, remains to be seen.
-In the meantime, the debate about the value of a college education — and whether college is worth it — continues.
+College is not a decision to be made lightly — it’s a huge investment of both time and money.
+As such, the debate about the value of a college education — and whether college is worth it — continues.